mykzacharysanmiguel/ECE-2112-PA-1/README.md

 August 26, 2026 - Revisions were made in the README file, and the .ipynb file was attached

 August 27, 2026 - Final revisions were made in the .ipynb file as well as the README file

+September 2, 2026 - School year is corrected on Line 4 of the README file